dergigi/dergigi.github.io/support.md

 There is Patreon, of course, which is a great start.
 However, it suffers from the same problem that all centralized platforms will inevitably suffer from: power and control, which has the habit of resulting in interference and censorship.
 I'm not a fan of interference.
-And I despise Luckily, we now live in a world where Bitcoin exists.
+And I despise censorship.

+Luckily, we now live in a world where Bitcoin exists.
 We can give directly, just like in the olden days, where buskers performed for everyone, and a handful of people were kind enough to pay a handful of coins to the artist, directly.
 I